eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+# vNext
+ * The interface of **kx122** has been modified to return values instead of receiving pointers.
+This applies to member functions: getWhoAmI, getInterruptSource, getBufferStatus, getRawBufferSamples, and getBufferSamples.

 # v1.6.0

  * Several C libraries had their init function pin type modified from uint8_t